Azure/azure-postgresql/samples/AKS-Demos/Django-Demo/README.md

 ## Build your Docker image

-You can build a docker image using [Dockerfile] (./code/Dockerfile).
+You can build a docker image using [Dockerfile](./code/Dockerfile).
 Deploy your docker image to Docher hub or Azure Container registry.

 ```
 docker build --tag myapp:latest .